 If you have bookmarked the previous address, please change your link to the new URL https://thrilllab.blog.torontomu.ca

-Join lab director Dr. Kathryn Woodcock at the Purdue University Fusion Studio for their “first Friday” (Zoom) session in October 2023.
-She will be talking about participation in amusement attractions and lessons for eligibility analysis and inclusive design of immersive entertainment using human factors engineering (and what your audience with disabilities would like to know!)
+Lab director Dr. Kathryn Woodcock presented at the Purdue University Fusion Studio for their “first Friday” (Zoom) session in October 2023, talking about participation in amusement attractions and lessons for eligibility analysis and inclusive design of immersive entertainment using human factors engineering (and what your audience with disabilities would like to know!)

 This section of the Thrill Lab blog site includes posts from the TMU Thrill Club for its members and peer theme park clubs.

 The club communicates with members primarily on Discord.
 Contact the club at thrillclub [at] torontomu [dot] ca